Salvation Army: High Councils

-Much of what happens at the High Council is governed by British Law, as set out in the Salvation Army Acts (1931, 1963, 1968, 1980).
+Much of what happens at the High Council is governed by British law, as set out in the Salvation Army Acts (1931, 1963, 1968, 1980).
 The 2013 High Council consisted of 118 members (62 women and 56 men) made up of the Chief of Staff, all the active commissioners and territorial leaders (some territories are led by colonels), each of whom was summoned by the Chief of the Staff for the sole purpose of electing a new General.

 Heritage Centres

-Heritage Centres are museums run by the Salvation Army which have exhibits and historical documents related to the history and work of the organisation.
+Heritage Centres are museums run by the Salvation Army that have exhibits and historical documents related to the history and work of the organisation.
 Heritage Centres collect, preserve, catalogue, research, and share material about the life and work of The Salvation Army.
 The International Heritage Centre in London can provide details of premises in any specific territory.

 Relevant legislation

 Various Constituting Instruments apply to different aspects of the work of the Salvation Army.
 Legislation passed in the United Kingdom Parliament covered the following: